Skip to main content

 Frequently Asked Questions

 Yes.
 Both the HR8 and Atomic Bear pack 12 feet of 550lb-rated 7-strand paracord per bracelet — the longest cord length available in standard survival bracelets.
-The difference is that the HR8 gives you 3 bracelets (36ft total) for $9.99 while the Atomic Bear gives you 2 bracelets (24ft total) for $12.99.
+The difference is that the HR8 gives you 3 bracelets (36ft total) while the Atomic Bear gives you 2 bracelets (24ft total) at a higher per-unit cost.

 Is the HR8 a reliable brand?